andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 12 - OpenID.md

 	- ID token - for client to make validation before sending request with access token
 	- User info endpoint
 	- additional protocols. e.g. discovery& dynamic registration, session management(login/logout)

+# FAQ
+1. scope vs. claim vs. audience?

+	Claims are specific attributes about a user.
+Claims are name/value pairs.
+It is prepared by the authorization server; it is just for list user's info and not aim for control access.

+	Scope is used to control client's access to resource. your server may allow or reject this.
+Typically, scopes are space-separated lists of identifiers used to specify what access privileges are being requested. e.g. OIDC has some built-in scopes: openid, profile, email, address, phone

+	Audience identifies the recipients that the JWT token intended for.
+It represents the OAuth 2.0 resource server that consumes the access tokens.

 # References
 [https://github.com/IdentityModel/oidc-client-js](https://github.com/IdentityModel/oidc-client-js)